airizarryOSU/grafana-plugin/README.md

 ## Running program

-Before you create a plugin run the following commands
+Before you create a Grafana plugin run the following commands to satisfy the prerequisites outlined [here](https://grafana.com/tutorials/build-a-data-source-plugin/#1).

+This script has been tested with a clean install of CentOS 8.2 in a Virtual Machine.

 ```
 yes | sudo yum install git